 Like mentioned above, you might want a few of these on hand.

 It's amazing how a good cutting tool can just make all the difference in making life easier for you, and in this case, we are looking at pizza cutters.
-There are so many styles out there!
+There are so many styles out there.
 We have always opted for the classic exposed circular cutting tool.
-(I say exposed as there are several that have covers on them that you hold, but I find this is just another thing that can't get cleaned properly).
+I say exposed as there are several that have covers on them that you hold, but you might find this is just another thing that can't get cleaned properly.

 The pizza cutter that we found to have several recommendations behind it, was the OXO Good Grips Pizza Wheel.
 It is made out of stainless steel and has a die-cast thumb grip, making it pretty hard to cut yourself with!
 It is sharp and can cut a thick crust pizza easily.

 And don't forget the Italian way to serve that homemade pizza, put a bit of arugula on top of the finished pizza pie and drizzle with olive oil before cutting up.
 You definitely have to try it this way if you never have before.

 Our last and parting words for making THE BEST homemade pizza are to take your time and enjoy the process.
 Pour yourself a glass of wine and put on that music that you like to cook with.
 And don't be afraid to use fresh ingredients!